 Is Dominican food healthy?

-Dominican cookery takes advantage of the wealth of vegetables and fruit that can grow in our country, it can be very easily adapted to your diet.
-You can do more to maximize its nutritional potential, and we share many of our traditional ways to do that.
+Dominican cookery takes advantage of the wealth of vegetables and fruits that grow in our country, and some heavier dishes can be very easily adapted to your diet.

+You can do more to maximize its nutritional potential, and we share many of our traditional ways to make your meals more balanced and nutritious.
 We have carefully organized our recipes so you can enjoy healthy Dominican food regardless of your diet:

 You can find vegan, vegetarian, gluten-free, keto and low-carb, and low-calorie recipes in our blog.
 In many cases, that requires some substitutions and adaptations that we include in the post.